-- The receiver of the threat should attempt to get all information possible from the caller/suspect. - Receiver of the threat notifies the Director of Operations or Director of Student Success, who in turn notifies the Chain of Command.
-In the absence of both the Director of Operations or the Director of Student Success, the Chain of Command will be utilized.
-The Director of Operations will remain in the office to receive further directions.
-The Main Office will be designated as the Command Center. - The Director of Operations will have floor plans, spare room keys and all other security materials.
-The Director of Operations will initiate (with available faculty) a visual search of the hallway for any unusual object.
+- The receiver of the threat should attempt to get all information possible from the caller/suspect. - Receiver of the threat notifies the COO or Principal, who in turn notifies the Chain of Command.
+In the absence of both the COO or the Principal, the Chain of Command will be utilized.
+The COO will remain in the office to receive further directions.
+The Main Office will be designated as the Command Center. - The COO will have floor plans, spare room keys and all other security materials.
+The COO will initiate (with available faculty) a visual search of the hallway for any unusual object.
 Nothing should be touched.
-If something out-of-the-norm is found, the faculty member will directly report it to the Director of Operations. - According to police authorities urgent evacuation is NOT normally needed. - Evacuation sites can include the Cafeteria.
+If something out-of-the-norm is found, the faculty member will directly report it to the COO. - According to police authorities urgent evacuation is NOT normally needed. - Evacuation sites can include the Cafeteria.
 An external evacuation site and routes to it must be secured before anyone is to move to the area.
-This mirrors the □re drill procedure of street evacuation. - If and once the evacuation is authorized, the Director of Operations and Director of Student Success will lock all doors to the threatened floor.
-No public access will be allowed - Once all sites have been secured, the Director of Operations will be notified when to begin the evacuation of the building. - The Director of Operations will announce the evacuation and it will occur in a prescribed, orderly manner. - Faculty should take attendance information and leave the door open, yet locked.
-Students should take with them only those possessions that they brought to school. - Faculty should move students to the evacuation site and remain there for further instructions, as they would in a fire drill. - The Director of Operations along with any chain of command faculty will assist police in a room-by-room search.
-The DOO or his designee should remain in the office to receive information. - Public communication about the bomb threat will come from the Director of Student Success as soon as possible after the conclusion of the incident - A letter will be sent home (and mailed later) with the students to explain the event.
+This mirrors the re drill procedure of street evacuation. - If and once the evacuation is authorized, the COO and Principal will lock all doors to the threatened floor.
+No public access will be allowed. - Once all sites have been secured, the COO will be notified when to begin the evacuation of the building. - The COO will announce the evacuation and it will occur in a prescribed, orderly manner. - Faculty should take attendance information and leave the door open, yet locked.
+Students should take with them only those possessions that they brought to school. - Faculty should move students to the evacuation site and remain there for further instructions, as they would in a fire drill. - The COO along with any chain of command faculty will assist police in a room-by-room search.
+The COO or his designee should remain in the office to receive information. - Public communication about the bomb threat will come from the Principal as soon as possible after the conclusion of the incident - A letter will be sent home (and mailed later) with the students to explain the event.